 No matter how exhausted or scared they are, the cubs must continue to stand, or they could choke or hang themselves.

 Others are tethered by a short rope that’s tied to a hook in the ground, making it impossible for them to move more than a few inches in any direction.

 They’re also forced to jump over things, walk upright on their hind legs, and perform other confusing tricks.
 They cry out during these training exercises.

-The abuse witnessed by the observer in China is similar to what animals in circuses throughout the world endure.
+The abuse witnessed in China doesn’t only happen there — it’s similar to what animals in circuses throughout the world endure.

-Bear cubs are often taken from their mothers and forced to live around humans in an unnatural, stressful environment so that they can be handled and get used to being around people.
-When not being trained or forced to perform, they live in cramped cages and are denied everything that they want and need.
+For circuses all over the world, people take cubs from their mothers and force them to live around humans in an unnatural, stressful environment.
+When not being trained or forced to perform, bears live in cramped cages and are denied everything that they want and need.

 In their natural habitat, bears are curious and energetic animals who spend their time exploring and digging for tasty treats.
 But in circuses, most become severely depressed.